-Child-on-Child Abuse/harm can be a one-off serious incident or an accumulation of incidents.
+Child-on-Child abuse can be a one-off serious incident or an accumulation of incidents.
 It can involve physical, emotional, or sexual abuse.
-Child-on-Child Abuse/harm involves someone who abuses a 'vulnerability' or power imbalance to harm another and have the opportunity or be in an environment where this is possible.
-While perpetrators of Child-on-Child Abuse/harm pose a risk to others, they are often victims of abuse themselves.
+Child-on-Child Abuse involves someone who abuses a 'vulnerability' or power imbalance to harm another and have the opportunity or be in an environment where this is possible.
+While perpetrators of Child-on-Child Abuse pose a risk to others, they are often victims of abuse themselves.